sallonoroff/sallonoroff.github.io/_posts/2011-10-24-celebrating-steve.md

 ---
 Apple has posted a video of their event at the Cupertino headquarters for staff to mark the passing of Steve Jobs and celebrate his life and work.
 Visit [apple.com/celebrating-steve](http://www.apple.com/celebrating-steve/) to watch the video stream.

-If you don&#8217;t fancy watching the whole 80-or-so minutes of footage then might i suggest you at least watch Jonny Ive&#8217;s speech at about the 47 minute mark.
-It&#8217;s lovely &#8211; equally amusing and touching.
+If you don't fancy watching the whole 80-or-so minutes of footage then might i suggest you at least watch Jonny Ive's speech at about the 47 minute mark.
+It's lovely &#8211; equally amusing and touching.

 Oh, and one interesting thing i noticed: Not a single person reads their speech from an iPad.
-It&#8217;s an all paper affair.
+It's an all paper affair.
 How curious.